 A. Arbitrator or Arbitration.
 The Arbitrator appointed pursuant to these procedures and Section 34.2 of the WSPP Agreement and the Arbitration pursuant to these procedures and the WSPP Agreement.

 B. Initial or Reply Briefs.
 Written documents submitted by the Parties to support their positions and respond to each others positions.
-Such documents shall be limited to [25] pages.
+Such documents shall be limited to 25 pages.

 C. Business Days.
 Defined as in the WSPP Agreement.